 The account of whiskey below in late-1800s Westmoreland County, PA conveys well the social setting in which alcohol found full acceptance in pioneer days.
-It is from a history of the county (via HathiTrust) authored by George Dallas Albert, published in 1882.
+It is from a history of the county (via HathiTrust) written by George Dallas Albert, published in 1882.

 The settlers came south through the broad valleys east of the mountains and penetrated west through gaps in the hills.

 Westmoreland County, in the southwest quadrant, was a key whiskey district.
 So was Washington County, formed from Westmoreland County originally, and Allegheny County where Pittsburgh is located, formed from both of these.

 Fayette and Greene counties encompassed yet more of the whiskey heartland, as I’ve written earlier.

 The storied Monongahela and Allegheny rivers flow (in part) through Westmoreland to form at Pittsburgh the Ohio River.
 Countless legal and other stills filled the riversides with smoke and cereal aromas well into the 1800s, indeed up to Prohibition in some cases.
 To some the picture suggested romance; to many more, probably, the contrary.

 Old Overholt rye was one of the most famous productions of Westmoreland, but one of many names.
 It is still made, in Kentucky now.

 I once did a vertical tasting of Overholt, the oldest was from Pennsylvania.
 The oldster was a kind of amalgam of the current one and Lot 40 – if you blended Lot 40 and Beam’s Prohibition rye, that gets pretty close.